Bitcoin is a type of digital currency created in the year 2009.

 Conventional currencies are based on silver or gold, so theoretically you would get back the gold once you hand over the currency (though this doesn’t work in practice).

-While bitcoins are not based on gold but based on mathematics.
+While cryptocurrency like bitcoins are not based on gold but based on mathematics.

 People all over the globe are using software programs which use a mathematical formula to produce bitcoins.